Flight history of the Zenit rocket

 1990 May 22: Zenit-2 launched a Tselina-2 spacecraft announced as Kosmos-2082.

 1990 Oct.
 4: Zenit-2 failed 4 seconds after the launch with a Tselina-2 spacecraft destroying right launch pad at Site-45 in Baikonur.
-From now on, only left pad was used for Zenit launches.
+Three soldiers were reportedly just 300 meters from the explosion and had debris flying over their heads, but still came out unscathed from the accident.
+From that point on, only left pad was used for Zenit launches.

 1991 Aug.
 30: Zenit-2 failed to place a satellite into orbit due to a second stage failure.